-How much of a difference is there between a crumble, crisp and streusel?
-Butter, flour, sugar, oats and/or nuts, right?
-Well..I’m pretty sure a ‘crumble’ doesn’t contain oats or nuts, but, hey..I’m just tossing out a random thought here..maybe some crumbles do (???).
+How much of a difference is there between a crumble, crisp, and streusel?
+Butter, flour, sugar, and/or oats and/or nuts, right?
+Well, I’m pretty sure a ‘crumble’ doesn’t contain nuts, but, streusel doesn’t always contain nuts or oats, so maybe some crumbles contain nuts?

-Remember…I love streusel and I haven’t had anything with streusel in a long, long time, not to mention I was definitely going for a dessert this month, so, as I scrolled through her dessert category, I couldn’t help myself when I came upon this Blueberry Almond Streusel Cake.
+Once again, I love streusel, and I haven’t had anything with streusel in a long, long time, plus, I was going for a dessert this month.
+As I surfed through the internet, I couldn’t help myself when I came upon a Blueberry Almond Streusel Cake.
 It wasn’t too hard of a decision since I was craving streusel ‘something/anything’.

 I love how some of the batter rose up over the streusel.

-“Come look at this dessert oddity – half cake – half streusel!.
+“Come look at this dessert oddity..half cake – half streusel!
 Just pennies for a peek!”

 The ‘melted’ streusel within also gave the cake a pretty dark, golden hue.
 The majority of the streusel was baked on top of the batter and it did exactly what a streusel topping should do..crisped up to crumbly perfection.
-In my photos, you can see how far down into the cake some of it sunk..but it remained crumbly/crispy.
+In my photos, you can see how far down into the cake some of it sunk..but it still remained crumbly/crispy.